Notelify Study Smarter.

 Studying in Study Mode

-IssueTwo AI elements created confusion about which to use and when
+Nobody highlighted.
+Summarize made notes longer.
+And having two AI elements side by side created confusion about which one to use and when.

 NOTELIFY